gjherbiet/toto/USAGE.md

 	    --logfile, -l, -L: Specifies the file to log the completed tasks.
 	                       Default: $TOTO_LOG_FILE environment variable or
 	                       /Users/Guillaume/done.txt
+	    --no-line-number, -N:
+	                       Do not display the task line number before each task.

 	COMMANDS and associated options: